Founder CPO Eric Highland and his 2014 JKUR "GUARDIAN"

 Our purpose is to promote good times with one another, while being safe and being good stewards of the land on which we wheel.

 The Coast Guard Jeep Club is not a non-profit organization.

 The club was financially initiated from CPO Highland's personal pocket book.
-The club has remained self-funded from the sale of decals and merchandise.
-The funds collected from sales of merchandise and club decals are used for the purposes of operating the club and expenses related to doing so.
+The club has remained self-funded from its Supporters, and the sale of decals and t-shirts.
+The funds collected are used for the purposes of operating the club and expenses related to doing so.

-The plan is to use funds for Coast Guard Jeep Club registration fees for Jeep events, supporting State Chapters with promotional materials, buying prizes for national gatherings, establishing scholarships for members as needed, contributing to Coast Guard causes, etc. Proceeds also go to Founder CPO Eric Highland in compensation for his time invested in the creation and on-going maintenance of the club, which has become a fulltime job for him.
+The plan is to use funds for Coast Guard Jeep Club registration fees for Jeep events, supporting State Chapters with promotional materials, buying prizes for national gatherings, establishing scholarships for members as needed, and contributing to Coast Guard causes.
+Proceeds also go to Founder CPO Eric Highland in compensation for his time invested in the creation and on-going maintenance of the club, which has become a full-time job for him.
 (And he thought he was retired!)

 We're glad you are here.
 Welcome aboard and Semper Paratus!

-If you haven't signed up for membership yet, please do so.
+If you haven't signed up to become a Supporter yet, then please do so.